alamehan/nice-list/README.md

 * About Color
   * [Contrast](https://www.figma.com/community/plugin/748533339900865323/Contrast) - Makes it easy to check the contrast ratios of colors as you work.
-  * [Contrast](https://www.figma.com/community/plugin/748533339900865323/Contrast) - Makes it easy to check the contrast ratios of colors as you work.
   * [Color Palettes](https://www.figma.com/community/plugin/740832935938649295/Color-Palettes) - Find the best color palette from the huge list of best color palettes.
-  * [Contrast](https://www.figma.com/community/plugin/748533339900865323/Contrast) - Makes it easy to check the contrast ratios of colors as you work.
   * [uiGradients](https://www.figma.com/community/plugin/744909029427810418/uiGradients) - Adds gradients to groups, text and frames in single click.
   * [Color Designer](https://www.figma.com/community/plugin/739475857305927370/Color-Designer) - Generates shades, tints, and color harmonies based on select layers or local styles.
   * [Chromatic Figma](https://www.figma.com/community/plugin/759433498184507623/Chromatic-Figma) - Lets you use other color spaces than RGB, such as Lab and Lch, to create good-looking color.